-The night before, soak beans night before with a little apple cider vinegar.
+- The night before, soak beans with a little apple cider vinegar.

-Add cooked beans, browned meat and salt to taste (We use 2 tablespoons) to the pot with the veggies.
+- Add cooked beans, browned meat and salt to taste to the pot with the veggies.
 Simmer for additional 30 minutes.

-Serving options: Top with shredded cheddar cheese, diced avocado, sour cream.
+- Serve with toppings: shredded cheddar cheese, diced avocado, sour cream.
 Crushed organic tortilla chips are also delicious.

 If you do not have dry beans, you can easily substitute for canned beans.
 The texture of cooked dry beans is so much better.
 So if you have the time, I highly recommend it.